katemml/brain-health/README.md

 ### 3.2 Thematic Roles
 #### 3.2.1 (DIR)Directional
-Directional modifiers show motion along some path.
+Directional relations show motion along some path.
 For example: step **forward**, walk **along** the river.

 #### 3.2.2 (LOC)Locative
-Locative modifiers indicate where some action takes place.
+Locative relations indicate where some action takes place.
 Both physical location and abstract locations are marked as locative.

 #### 3.2.3 (TMP)Temporal
 Temporal words show when an action takes place.
 Also included in this category are adverbs of frequency: **always, often**, adverbs of duration: **for a year**.